Extended field theories are local and have classifying spaces: Smooth symmetric monoidal -categories

 \subsection{Homotopy theory and higher categories}

-Recall the simplex category~$\Delta$, whose objects are nonempty, totally ordered sets $[n]=\{0,\ldots,n\}$, and whose morphisms are order-preserving maps.
-Recall also Segal's category~$Γ$ \cite{Segal.Gamma} (see also Bousfield--Friedlander \cite{BousfieldFriedlander} and Schwede \cite{Schwede}), whose opposite category has objects which are finite pointed sets $\langle \ell\rangle=\{\ast,1,\ldots,\ell\}$ and basepoint-preserving functions as morphisms.
-Finally, consider the category $\cartsp$ whose objects are cartesian spaces~$\RR^n$ and morphisms are smooth functions between them.
-The basic building blocks for symmetric monoidal, smooth $(\infty,n)$-categories lie in the threefold product category
+Recall the simplex category~$\Delta$, whose objects are nonempty, totally ordered sets $[d]=\{0,\ldots,d\}$, and whose morphisms are order-preserving maps.
+Recall also Segal's category~$Γ$ \cite{Segal.Gamma} (see also Bousfield–Friedlander \cite{BousfieldFriedlander} and Schwede \cite{Schwede}), whose opposite category has objects which are finite pointed sets $\langle \ell\rangle=\{\ast,1,\ldots,\ell\}$ and basepoint-preserving functions as morphisms.
+Finally, recall the category $\cart$ (see, e.g., Fiorenza–Schreiber–Stasheff \cite[Definition~3.1.1]{FiorenzaSchreiberStasheff}) whose objects are cartesian spaces~$\RR^n$ and morphisms are smooth functions between them.
+More generally, we can use any category $\stcart$ that satisfies certain properties making it similar to $\cart$ (\cref{def.cartsp}), e.g., we could take $\stcart=\cart$, other choices are discussed in \cref{def.supercart,def.infinitesimal}.
+The basic building blocks for smooth symmetric monoidal $(\infty,d)$-categories lie in the threefold product category

 One should think of each category as capturing an independent nature of the objects we are constructing.
 We provide some indications of how to think of each piece conceptually.